oliinykm99/interpol_carmen/README.md

 * **Ensure that your project runs fully BEFORE submission!**

-* Verify that you have the five analytical questions answered in your README.md, and you are confident with your presentation.
+* Verify that you have the f analytical questions answered in your README.md, and you are confident with your presentation.

 * Push and merge into your git repository's main branch.